There are two ways to set an offset to a port:

 Changing the offset of the Workflow Callback Service

-The API Manager has a service that listens to workflow callbacks.
-This service configuration is in
+The API Manager has a Service which listens for workflow callbacks.
+This service configuration can be found at

-For a list of all default ports opened in WSO2 API Manager, see Default Product Ports.
+For a list of all default ports opened in WSO2 API Manager, see Default Ports of WSO2 Products.